AdrianoZaghi/pipeline/README.md

 To test the functionality of the pipeline is used *pytest*.
 Ad hoc data are used to perform tests.
 Those can be found in the *test_dir* directory.

-- *trim_test_data* are generated using the script *trimmomatic_test_rendreads.py*.
+- *trim_test_data* were generated using the script *trimmomatic_test_rendreads.py*.
 Those are .fastq file containing pair end reads randomly generated.
 Those have null superposition.
 In those reads are added the NextFlex-96 adapters.

-- *bwt_test_data* is obtained subsampling the sample ERR2241634 (already trimmed).
+- *bwt_test_data* was obtained subsampling the sample ERR2241634 (already trimmed).
 To do this have been used the script *bwt_test_subsampling.py*

 - *reads_for_test_spades* have been created using ART_illumia.
 The command used is reported in *get_spades_test_data.sh* and require to have an *original_contig.fasta* file in *test_dir/*.
 Because of usual dimensions of .fasta file, original_contig.fasta is not included in this directory .Anyway whatever .fasta file can be used.